-Here’s a great article from the folks at ACA.
+Here’s a great article from the American Chiropractic Association (ACA).

 Although chiropractors care for more than just back pain, many patients visit chiropractors looking for relief from this pervasive condition.
 In fact, 31 million Americans experience low-back pain at any given time.1

 A few interesting facts about back pain: